jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-3/chapter-7.md

 Pledges properly regard moveable subjects, and mortgages immoveable.
 If a pledge be not redeemed at a certain time, it is forfeited.

 People in bad circumstances are naturally slothful.
-The negligence of Romans debtors led to the *lex commissaria* which empowered the creditor to=
+The negligence of Romans debtors led to the *lex commissaria* which empowered the creditor to:
 - seize the pledge, and
 - return the overplus.